jackdbd/zig-bolognajs/slides/wasi-zig.md

 Currently, every WASI-compliant runtime implements the file system interface with a libpreopen-like layer.

-This group proposed an alternative: [Leveraging eBPF to enhance sandboxing of WebAssembly runtimes (PDF)](https://cs.unibg.it/seclab-papers/2023/ASIACCS/poster/enhance-wasm-sandbox.pdf).
+This group proposes an alternative: [Leveraging eBPF to enhance sandboxing of WebAssembly runtimes (PDF)](https://cs.unibg.it/seclab-papers/2023/ASIACCS/poster/enhance-wasm-sandbox.pdf).

 </Transform>